 Set up your business travel program

-With Lyft Business, you can provide reliable transportation that simplifies reporting and reduces ground transportation costs.
+Set up your business travel program with Lyft Business.
+You can provide reliable transportation that simplifies reporting and reduces ground transportation costs.

 A FEW STEPS TO EASY BUSINESS TRAVEL

-The Lyft Business Portal is your central place for managing your people, transportation programs, and insights about it all.
+The Lyft Business Portal is your central place for managing your people, transportation programs, and insights.